wilkie/blog/posts/kernels_without_abstractions_general.md

 and have a network driver library send them off.

 This eliminates all copying of memory.
 It is simply read from disk with a DMA transfer (fast) and sent.
-This improvement required no changes in the underlying kernel and resulted in an increase in performance by 400-800%.
+Xok developed the Cheetah webserver with this technique.
+The development of this application required no changes in the underlying kernel and resulted in an increase in performance by 400-800% over abstractions available to typical monolithic kernels.
 [9]()

 Of course, monolithic kernels could just add a separate and specialized path to perform the same optimization.
 In conversation with Greg Ganger, who worked on Cheetah, he suggested that a corporation had indeed done this and got the same performance result.
-The idea, however, is not that an exokernel allows a piece of software to do this, but rather it *gives any application developer the ability to do this*.
+The idea, however, is not that an exokernel allows a piece of software to do this, but rather it *gives any application developer the ability to do so*.

 ![The elements of an exokernel are controlled by any application developer.](people_and_exokernel.png)